exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 ### Become a mentor

-The heart of Exercism are the conversations about coding practices.
+The heart of Exercism is the conversations about coding practices.
 It's definitely fun to practice, but engaging with others both in their attempts and your own is how you get feedback.
 That feedback can help point out what you're doing well and where you might need to improve.